nickmeldrum/nickmeldrumdotcom/site/_posts/2016-03-29-decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 ### Pros and cons of the "middleware" approach

 We get more control over our decorators by setting up the chaining ourselves.
-We are making use of this here by changing the order in which we wrap the function using {% ihighlight javascript %}reverse(){% endihighlight %} on the decorators array.
+We are making use of this here by changing the order in which we wrap the function using `reverse()` on the decorators array.

 Taking more control of setting up the decorator chain also leads to vastly simpler decorator methods.